AdguardTeam/AGLint/README.md

 example.com##.ad
 example.net##.ad
 ```

+This lets you disable linting for a single adblock rule, but it doesn't disable linting for the rest of the file.
+If you want to disable linting for the rest of the file, you can add `! aglint-disable` comment before the first adblock rule or add the file path to the ignore list (`.aglintignore` file).
+See [Ignoring files or folders](#ignoring-files-or-folders) for more info.

 #### Ignore multiple adblock rules
 If you want to ignore multiple adblock rules, you can add `! aglint-disable` comment before the first adblock rule and `! aglint-enable` comment after the last adblock rule.
 For example, `example.com##.ad` and `example.net##.ad` will be ignored in the following case: